 Put the tulsi seeds on top of the soil and lightly press down for soil contact.
 Spray the seeds with water or compost tea.
 Keep the soil moist until the seeds germinate in about 1 to 2 weeks.

 For a bushier plant, pinch the top of the tulsi plant when there are 4 to 6 pairs of leaves.

 Harvest the tulsi leaves throughout the growing season.
 As the plant gets bigger, use a pair of scissors to cut the larger leaves or to cut an entire branch.

 Use the fresh leaves the same day or they will fade.
 Or, dry the leaves by collecting the branches and placing them in a dry place away from direct sunlight.
 Move the stems around about 3 times each day until the leaves are crisp and easily crushed.

-Do you have tulsi in your garden?
+Do you grow tulsi in your garden?
 How do you use it?
 Let us know in the comments below!